tkskto/vue-component-analyzer/README.md

 }
 ```

-Or you can use npx:
+Or you can use npx（after npm install）:

 ```
 npx vca --dir pages